Cantharellus cibarius

-Cantharellus cibarius (Latin: cantharellus, "chanterelle"; cibarius, "culinary") is a species of golden chanterelle mushroom in the genus Cantharellus.
+Cantharellus cibarius (Latin: cantharellus, "chanterelle"; cibarius, "culinary") is the golden chanterelle, the type species of the chanterelle genus Cantharellus.
 It is also known as girolle (or girole).
-It grows in Europe from Scandinavia to the Mediterranean Basin, mainly in deciduous and coniferous forests.
-Due to its characteristic color and shape, it is easy to distinguish from mushrooms with potential toxicity that discourage human consumption.
-A commonly eaten and favored mushroom, the chanterelle is typically harvested from late summer to late fall in its European distribution.

-Chanterelles are used in many culinary dishes, and can be preserved by either drying or freezing.
-An oven should not be used when drying it because can result in the mushroom becoming bitter.
+Despite its characteristic features, C. cibarius can be confused with species such as the poisonous Omphalotus illudens.
+The golden chanterelle is a commonly consumed and choice edible species.

 Taxonomy

 At one time, all yellow or golden chanterelles in North America had been classified as Cantharellus cibarius.
 Using DNA analysis, they have since been shown to be a group of related species known as the Cantharellus cibarius group or species complex, with C. cibarius sensu stricto restricted to Europe.
-In 1997, the Pacific golden chanterelle (C. formosus) and C. cibarius var. roseocanus were identified, followed by C. cascadensis in 2003 and C. californicus in 2008.
+In 1997, C. formosus (the Pacific golden chanterelle) and C. cibarius var. roseocanus were identified, followed by C. cascadensis in 2003 and C. californicus in 2008.
+In 2018, an Asian species belonging to the C. cibarius complex has been described and sequenced, C. anzutake, recorded in Japan and Korea.

 Description

 The mushroom is easy to detect and recognize in nature.
 The body is 3-15 cm wide and 5-10 cm tall.
 The color varies from yellow to dark yellow.
 Red spots will appear on the cap of the mushroom if it is damaged.
-Chanterelle mushrooms have a faint aroma and flavour of apricots.
+Chanterelles have a faint aroma and flavor of apricots.
+The spore print is yellowish.

-Care should be taken not to confuse this species with the dangerously poisonous Omphalotus illudens.
+Similar species

+Cantharellus cibarius can resemble species such as the dangerously poisonous Omphalotus illudens (eastern jack-o'lantern) and Hygrophoropsis aurantiaca (the false chanterelle).

+Distribution and habitat

+The species grows in Europe from Scandinavia to the Mediterranean Basin, mainly in deciduous and coniferous forests and typically from June to December.

+Uses

+A commonly eaten and favored mushroom, the chanterelle is typically harvested from late summer to late fall in its European distribution.

+Chanterelles are used in many culinary dishes, but watery specimens are more susceptible to rot.
+The mushrooms can be preserved by either drying or freezing.
+The use of an oven for drying is not recommended because it can make the mushroom bitter.